PatchGuru: Patch Oracle Inference from Natural Language Artifacts: Evaluation

+While \patchguru is conceptually language-agnostic, we evaluate it by implementing a prototype for the Python ecosystem.
+We select Python due to its popularity and the availability of mature, large-scale open-source repositories.
+Moreover, LLMs have demonstrated strong capabilities in understanding and generating Python code~\cite{Chen2021}.
+We employ GPT-5-mini~\cite{openai_introducing_gpt5} as the underlying LLM as our preliminary experiments showed that it offers a reasonable trade-off between effectiveness and computational cost.
+As OpenAI does not allow configuring the temperature for GPT-5-mini, we use the default temperature setting hard-coded by OpenAI.
+We set per-call limits of 400,000 input tokens and 16,384 output tokens; in our evaluation, most runs are well below these bounds.

+All experiments are conducted on an Ubuntu 22.04 LTS server with a 32-core AMD EPYC 9474F processor and \SI{128}{\giga\byte} of RAM.
+To maintain computational efficiency, each test execution, including compilation and execution within Docker (as described in \S\ref{sec:approach_analyzer_execution}), is limited to \SI{1}{\hour}.
+Each phase of \patchguru is individually capped at 5 LLM invocations per PR, with an overall budget of 20 LLM invocations per PR across all phases.
+This limit was empirically determined by our preliminary experiments to balance effectiveness and cost.

-To evaluate \patchguru, we select four widely-used open-source Python projects: Keras (deep learning), Marshmallow (serialization), Pandas (data analysis), and SciPy (scientific computing).
-This selection aligns with the benchmark dataset used by our primary baseline, \testora~\cite{Pradel2025TestoraUN} (\S\ref{sec:baselines}).
-As presented in \S\ref{sec:approach_pr}, \patchguru{} targets single-function patches.
-We select the \sizeperrepo{} most recently merged PRs from each project that meet this criterion for our evaluation, providing a total of \datasize{} PRs.
-For reproducibility, we include the complete list of selected PRs in our replication package~\cite{Anom2025PatchGuruReplicationPackage}.
+\textbf{Dataset.} To evaluate \patchguru, we select four widely-used open-source Python projects: Keras (deep learning), Marshmallow (serialization), Pandas (data analysis), and SciPy (scientific computing).
+This selection aligns with the benchmark dataset used by our primary baseline \testora~\cite{Pradel2025TestoraUN} while covering diverse application domains.
+From each project, we collect merged PRs and apply three filters.
+First, we exclude PRs that modify only documentation (files in documentation directories, code comments, README files).
+Second, we exclude PRs whose changes are confined exclusively to test files.
+Third, we retain only PRs that modify exactly one function.
+From the qualifying PRs, we select the \sizeperrepo{} most recently merged PRs per project, yielding \datasize{} PRs in total.
+The complete list of PR identifiers is available in the folder (\texttt{cache/pr\_ids}) of our replication package~\cite{Anom2025PatchGuruReplicationPackage}.